Ian Hamilton (advocate): Royal Bank of Scotland lawsuit

 In February 2009, BBC News and The Daily Telegraph reported that Hamilton was suing the Royal Bank of Scotland (RBS) over claims they had mis-sold shares to him in April 2008.
 Hamilton purchased 640 shares at £2 per share as part of a £12 billion rights issue.
 The writ he lodged in court claimed that the bank invited shareholders, including him and his wife, to invest in a rights issue, an offer that he took up on her behalf.
 The writ further alleged that RBS induced him to invest his money by "concealing the true state of their finances".
 He further alleged that the bank was "negligent in representing themselves as solvent at all material times when in fact they were insolvent".

-RBS stated they would defend themselves vigorously against the claims made by Hamilton, but he dropped the case on 26 February 2009 after the small claims court refused to deal with it, citing the legal and factual complexity of the case, which would require trial in a higher court.
+RBS stated they would defend themselves vigorously against the claims made by Hamilton in the small claims court, but he dropped the case on 26 February 2009 after the sheriff at Oban Sheriff Court ruled that it would have to be considered at a higher court, given the legal and factual complexity of the case.